Autism: What You Need to Know

 - 44: The percentage of children with autism who have IQ scores in the average to above average range.

-- One third: of people with autism are nonverbal.
+- 33: the estimated percentage of people with autism who are nonverbal.

 Tips for Family Friends: